zarmin/cardswitcher/README.md

 - card controller: 1x FT232BL FTDI IC
 - card controller: 1x ATMEGA168PA MCU

+Every other component can be found in bom folder, or can be exported from EAGLE files.

 # Isolation

 The device using a common fused (500 mA) ground between the USB and the smart card adapter (Smart card connector GND).